 Based on the examples, we define the conflicts across services as if two or more services have inconsistent actions on the shared resources due to incompatible individual goals, they have a conflict.
 If conflicts are not resolved and managed equitably, they can affects citizens' daily lives.
-We note that such conflicts do not happen very often for well designed smart services, they usually occur because services do not consider or know each other's actions when 1) new services and requirements are deployed, 2) city environment changes, and 3) disruptive and unexpected events happen.
+We note that such conflicts do not happen very often for well designed smart services, they usually occur when 1) new services and requirements are deployed, 2) city environment changes, and 3) disruptive and unexpected events happen.